victorp13/videoindexer-zoommedia/README.md

 # Video Indexer + Zoom Media

+_Update June 17, 2019:_ Added parameter for setting the Zoom Media language separately.
+Also now using the new PowerShell Az Module.
 _Update August 6, 2018:_ This Logic App now uses the official Video Indexer V2 Connector for Logic Apps.